zeek/zeek-docs/doc/script-reference/types.rst

 record
 ------

-A "record" is a collection of values.
+A ``record`` is a collection of values.
 Each value has a field name and a type.
 Values do not need to have the same type and the types have no restrictions.
 Field names must follow the same syntax as regular variable names (except that field names are allowed to be the